University of Maryland St. Joseph Medical Center Notice of Privacy Practices

 We may provide communications to you with newsletters or other means regarding treatment options, health related information, disease management programs, wellness programs, or other community based initiatives or activities in which our facility is participating.

-We may use your health information, or disclose your health information to a foundation related to us for St. Joseph Medical Center and the St. Joseph Physician Enterprise’s fundraising efforts.
+We may use your health information, or disclose your health information to a foundation related to us for University of Maryland St. Joseph Medical Center and the St. Joseph Physician Enterprise’s fundraising efforts.
 These funds would be used to expand and improve services and programs we provide to the community.
 We would only release information such as your name, address, phone number, and the dates that you received treatment or services from us.
-If you do not want us to contact you for fundraising efforts you must notify the St. Joseph Medical Center, Foundation verbally by phone (410-337-1397) or in writing to the St. Joseph Medical Center Foundation, St. Joseph Medical Center, 7601 Osler Drive, Towson, MD 21204 stating that you do not want to receive the information.
+If you do not want us to contact you for fundraising efforts you must notify the University of Maryland St. Joseph Medical Center, Foundation verbally by phone (410-337-1397) or in writing to the University of Maryland St. Joseph Medical Center Foundation, University of Maryland St. Joseph Medical Center, 7601 Osler Drive, Towson, MD 21204 stating that you do not want to receive the information.

 We may use and disclose your health information to researchers either when you authorize the use and disclosure of your health information, or the Institutional Review Board and/or Privacy Board approves an authorization waiver for the use and disclosure of your health information for a research study.

 Organ and Tissue Donation.

 If you are an organ donor, we may release your health information to organizations that handle organ procurement and transplantation or to an organ donation bank as necessary to facilitate organ or tissue donation and transplantation.